 My name is Kristopher Gerard Menos, and I go by “Kris.”

 I am a human being.
-I am also a designer, and a co-founding Principal of Human Being Design, a full-service design practice at the intersection of personal identity and community.
+I am also a designer, and a co-founding Principal of Human Being Design, a full-service design practice at the intersection of individuality and community.
 We offer services including: residences, installations, everyday items, and memorial artifacts.

-My partner and I are currently developing: a private residence on the peak of a six-acre site in north Santa Fe, New Mexico, multiple residences in the northeast US for private clients, and a series of multi-human urns for private clients.
-We’ve recently been responsible (in collaboration with Woolley Morris Architects) for the construction documents and construction administration for a mixed-use complex consisting of six conjoined two-and-one-half-story row houses, and a two-story building containing 17 apartments above a 12,000 square-foot ground floor of commercial space near the Princeton Junction Train Station in New Jersey.
+My partner and I are currently working on: a 44-unit apartment building in suburban New Jersey, a private residence on the peak of a six-acre site in north Santa Fe, a semi-rural private residence in the northeast US, and a series of multi-human urns for private clients.
+We’ve recently completed (in collaboration with Woolley Morris Architects) a private client’s mixed-use commercial-residential complex consisting of six conjoined two-and-one-half-story row houses, and a two-story building containing 17 apartments above a 12,000 square-foot ground floor of commercial space near the Princeton Junction Train Station in New Jersey.

 I have also been a Board Member and the Director of Research and Design for the nonprofit, youth-oriented community gardening organization Trenton Grows.
-In the spring of 2018, the organization established a “Garden Club” for first- through fifth-grade students at an underperforming charter school in Trenton, New Jersey.
-I was part of a team of three to hold twice-weekly meetings with approximately 25 to 30 student volunteers between the ages of six and 12.
-With the help of the students, we designed and built a small, temporary educational garden on the school’s grounds using mostly recycled materials.
+In the spring of 2018, we established a “Garden Club” for first- through fifth-grade students at an underperforming charter school in Trenton, New Jersey.
+We held twice-weekly meetings with about 25 to 30 student volunteers between the ages of six and 12, with the intended goal to facilitate educational experiences in gardening, nutrition, and fitness.
+With the help of the students, we collaboratively designed, built, and operated a small, temporary educational garden on the school’s grounds using mostly recycled materials and a budget of approximately $1,000.
 Through this hands-on process, we introduced the students to every phase of the organic gardening process, from seed to harvest.
-It was a joy to mentor these amazing and enthusiastic students, and on the final day of Garden Club to feast on our harvest with them and their families, sending each family home with remaining plants and produce.
+It was a joy to mentor these amazing and enthusiastic students, and on the final day of Garden Club to feast on our harvest with them and their families, sending each family home with the remaining plants, produce, and gardening supplies.
 Over the course of this incredible experience I was personally involved in activities including: proposal writing, curriculum and pedagogy development, small-scale fundraising, material research and procurement, as well as basic resource planning and site coordination.

 In 2017, I received a Master of Science in Architecture Studies (SMArchS) degree from the Massachusetts Institute of Technology (MIT) Department of Architecture under a Graduate Fellowship, with a concentration in Architectural Design.
 My graduate thesis, entitled Post-Mordial: Esoteric Embodiment, proposed an alternative mode for the ritual treatment of the deceased.
 View the project in full here.